PsyTeachR/mcs-conv/docs/12-missing-data.md

 The mean score for `delay` shows as `NA`.
 This is because R is trying to calculate an average of a dataset and including the missing value and this creates a logical problem (how do you take the average of nothing?).
 In order to calculate the mean we have to tell R to ignore the missing values by adding `na.rm = TRUE` to our code.
 You can read this as "remove the NAs?
 Yes".

 * Run the below code.
-What is the mean score for the `delay` condition to 2 decimal places? <input class='solveme nospaces' size='5' data-answer='["13.57"]'/>
+What is the mean score for the `delay` condition to 2 decimal places? <input class='webex-solveme nospaces' size='5' data-answer='["13.57"]'/>

 <div class="danger">
-<p>It’s really important that you think about whether you want to calculate your descriptives from participants that have missing data.
-For example, if you are calculating the average reaction time from hundreds of trials, a few missing data points won’t affect the validity of the mean.
-However, if you are using a standardised questionnaire that has been validated using complete responses but your participants didn’t answer 3/10 questions, it may not be appropriate to calculate a mean score from the remaining data.</p>
+<p>It's really important that you think about whether you want to calculate your descriptives from participants that have missing data.
+For example, if you are calculating the average reaction time from hundreds of trials, a few missing data points won't affect the validity of the mean.
+However, if you are using a standardised questionnaire that has been validated using complete responses but your participants didn't answer 3/10 questions, it may not be appropriate to calculate a mean score from the remaining data.</p>
 </div>

 ## Activity 6: Implausible values {#screening-a6}